XUJINKAI/OneQuick/website/src/en/guide/copy.md

 ## Adding Custom Items

+You can add URLs through the `Preset` dropdown menu or manually add them by following these steps.

 The pre-key (Ctrl-C-C) is fixed, and the subsequent keys can be customized.

 In `Operation`, the second item Label is just a display label for easy viewing in the list.